RainbowFurry/RainbowFurry/README.md

 I have successfully completed an apprenticeship as a software developer.
 Even during my training, I was bored after work and thirsty to do new things in IT.
 I created and managed many game servers and application servers and programmed many exciting projects.
 After that I started as a full stack developer to improve myself in this area as well.

-Unfortunately, I don't have any projects on GitHub as they are all in Azure.
+Unfortunately, I don't have any projects on GitHub as they are mostly all in Azure.

 ### Languages